WallarooLabs/wally/book/python/api.md

 ##### `to(computation_cls)`

 Add a stateless computation _class_ to the current pipeline.
+Only a single instance of the computation will be created.

+Note that this method takes a _class_, rather than an _instance_ as its argument. `computation_cls` must be a [Computation](#computation).

+##### `to_parallel(computation_cls)`

+Add a stateless computation _class_ to the current pipeline.
+Creates one copy of the computation per worker in the cluster allowing you to parallelize stateless work.

 Note that this method takes a _class_, rather than an _instance_ as its argument. `computation_cls` must be a [Computation](#computation).